murafba/Rainfall-Prediction-App/README.md

 ## 2. HARDWARE & SOFTWARE REQUIREMENTS
 The hardware required to support the operation of this application is as follows:
-1. Laptop or PC with a minimum display resoulution of 1280 * 720
+1. Laptop or PC with a minimum display resolution of 1280 * 720

 The software required to support the operation of this application is as follows:
 1. Windows OS 10/11 64-bit